just-buildsystem/justbuild/doc/concepts/anonymous-targets.md

 `"anonymous"` map.
 Each value in the map has to be itself a map, with entries `"target"`, `"provider"`, and `"rule_map"`.

-For `"target"`, a single string has to be specifed, and the value has to be a member of the `"target_fields"` list.
+For `"target"`, a single string has to be specified, and the value has to be a member of the `"target_fields"` list.
 For provider, a single string has to be specified as well.
 The idea is that the nodes are collected from that provider of the